LinSchmitz/miniAssignments/StarsRating/README.md

 # ⭐ React Star Rating Component

 A simple, interactive, and reusable Star Rating component built with React.
 Hover to preview the rating and click to select.
+Supports dynamic star counts, hover preview, click-to-select ratings, custom messages, and full styling control.
 Perfect for reviews, feedback forms, and user rating interfaces.

 ## ✨ Features